-Talking about the 3-year NZ Parliamentary term, we said: “Almost on the same three-year cycle, another case arose involving a political aspirant standing for Parliament seeking to obtain an injunction against a private media business planning televised coverage of election debates.”
+Talking about the 3-year New Zealand term, we said: “Almost on the same three-year cycle, another case arose involving a political aspirant standing for Parliament seeking to obtain an injunction against a private media business planning televised coverage of election debates.”

-Bang on schedule, the TOP party is in the Auckland High Court tomorrow arguing the same.
+Bang on schedule, the TOP party run by Gareth Morgan turned up in the Auckland High Court in September 2017 arguing the same.

-FULL TEXT BELOW – as published in International Law Office newsletter, December 2014
+FULL TEXT BELOW – International Law Office newsletter, December 2014

 High Court intervenes (again) at election time in broadcaster’s planned political debate